Osteoporosis. The old-woman's disease, right?

 "The most likely candidate for osteoporosis is probably a thin, small-boned woman with fair skin," says Dr. Christine Schneyer, associate director of endocrinology at Sinai Hospital.
 "She smokes, she might drink, she gets very little exercise and she probably doesn't like milk."

 Unfortunately, the composite covers a lot of women, says Dr. Schneyer, leading a study getting under way at Sinai on preventing spinal fractures in post-menopausal women.

 "But the most important predictor of who will get osteoporosis is low bone density," she says, "which can only be determined by a bone density study."

-Bone density studies have become more common in at-risk women as diagnostic equipment has been improved.
+Bone density studies have become more common in at-risk women as diagnostic equipment has been improved in recent years.
 Today, state-of-the-art bone densitometry is done in a half-dozen facilities in town.

 Bone mineral density measurements are most critical at menopause, says Dr. Pavlov, because that's when bone goes through the most rapid change and when a woman may need help deciding whether to opt for estrogen replacement.